Jacint Verdaguer: Life

 On 17 May 1902, his 57th birthday, he moved from his home at Carrer Aragó 235 in Barcelona to the country house known as Vil·la Joana, in Vallvidrera (Barcelona), where he hoped to convalesce.
-On 10 June he died in Vil·la Joana, which is now one of the Barcelona City History Museum (MUHBA) heritage sites.
+On 10 June he died in Vil·la Joana, which is now one of the Museum of the History of Barcelona (MUHBA) heritage sites.

 Verdaguer was buried in Montjuïc Cemetery in Barcelona.

 He was depicted on the Spanish 1971 500 Pesetas banknote.